Bernoulli property of subadditive equilibrium states: Preliminaries

 In this paper, the goal is to show that under these hypotheses, the underlying measure is Bernoulli.
 In order to show this implication, we will make use of another one of the equivalent formulations for the $K$-property as described in the following proposition; see \cite[Section 2.8]{ponce2019introduction}.
 In order to state it, we first need an additional definition.

-\begin{defn} Given a partition $\xi$ of $X$ and a probability measure $\mu$ on $X$, a property hold \textit{$\ep$-almost everywhere} on $\xi$ if the union of atoms on which the property does not hold has $\mu$-measure at most $\ep$. \end{defn}
+\begin{defn} Given a measurable partition $\xi$ of $X$ and a probability measure $\mu$ on $X$, a property holds \textit{$\ep$-almost everywhere} on $\xi$ if the union of atoms on which the property does not hold has $\mu$-measure at most $\ep$. \end{defn}

-\begin{prop} For every finite measurable partition $\xi$ of a $K$-system, for all $\ep > 0$ and finite collection of sets $A_i\subset X$, there exists $N\in \N$ such that for all $m_2 \geq m_1 \geq N$, for $\ep$-almost every $E\in \bigvee_{m_1}^{m_2}f^i\xi$ and each $A_i$,
+\begin{prop} For every finite measurable partition $\xi$ of a $K$-system $(X,\mathcal{B},\mu,f)$, for all $\ep > 0$ and finite collection of sets $A_i\in \mathcal{B}$, there exists $N\in \N$ such that for all $m_2 \geq m_1 \geq N$, for $\ep$-almost every $E\in \bigvee_{m_1}^{m_2}f^i\xi$ and each $A_i$,

 \end{prop}